code-chimp/code-chimp.github.io/content/posts/psa-clean-up-package-json/index.md

 - NodeJS
 ---

-I have a small pet peeve, maybe it's just me, but I really dislike random chunks of configuration cluttering up my **package.json** file.
+I have a minor peeve, maybe it's just me, but I really dislike random chunks of configuration cluttering up my **package.json** file.
 Project generators offered by the likes of [Nest][nest] and [Create React App][cra] still leverage the classic pattern of embedding third party configuration values in the **package.json**, which makes it feel cluttered to me.
 Really I am just looking to see the dependencies, development dependencies, NPM scripts, and basic project metadata in that file.